SendRounds

 Common Questions

-The current best price for .40 S&W ammo is $0.31 per round.
+The current best price for .40 S&W ammo is $0.07 per round.
 The 52-week range has been $0.16 to $0.87 per round.
 Pre-shortage (2019) the average was $0.27 per round.

 What is .40 S&W?

 The FBI adopted it immediately.
 So did most major U.S. law enforcement agencies throughout the 1990s and 2000s.
 For about 25 years, .40 S&W was the dominant U.S. police cartridge.
+The Glock 22 and M&P40 were the standard issue pistols for a generation of officers.

-The FBI switch — and what it actually means
+The FBI switch and what it actually means

 .40 S&W vs. 9mm: the honest accounting